 - Preheat your oven to 35o degrees.

-- While the spinach is cooking, chop up the onion and melt the Smart Balance (or butter).
+- While the spinach is cooking, chop up the onion and melt the butter.

-- Combine all ingredients in a big bowl and combine well.
+- Combine ALL ingredients in a big bowl and mix well.

 5) Line baking sheets with parchment paper and place scoops of the mixture on the sheets.
 You can use a coffee scoop, fruit ball scooper or anything you have to help round the scoops.